Results 1,801 to 1,820 of 5709

 Gave up watching walking dead in season 2.
 Just towards the end of the farm, the writers flat out don't give a shit, production values and presentation is excellent.
 If only it wasn't trying to be a TV series demanding people's revisiting to get eyeballs on adverts and it was a series of mini movies...
 Actually movies are often worse, addicted to cliff hangers.

-Does anyone else feel like this is slipping into 'Lost' territory?I'm failing to writing a blog, specifically about playing games the wrong way
+Does anyone else feel like this is slipping into 'Lost' territory?I am once again writing a blog, vaguely about playing games the wrong way

 03-10-2013, 10:02 AM #1812